DIASPlanetary/Saturn_LFEs/workflow.md

 These were all for global phase, may need to do local phases as well.

 Figure XXX: Average spectrograms for (i) all, (ii) LFEs.
-Caitriona to check she can run this code locally on her machine.
+Caitriona to check she can run this code locally on her machine. change to 3 hour segments

 After that we need to talk about the integrated power calculation.
 I may want to explore the rapid sheath traversals as a proxy for solar wind compression - and then examine the timeline of integrated power during these...